microsoft/CorrelationVector-Swift/README.md

 ## With Carthage

 1. Run `touch Cartfile` if `Cartfile` is not yet initialized
-2. Add
+2. Add the following line:
 ```
 github "https://github.com/microsoft/CorrelationVector-Swift" "master"
 ```
-OR (for specific version)
+or if you want a specific version:
 ```
 github "https://github.com/microsoft/CorrelationVector-Swift" == 2.0
 ```
-3. Run `carthage update --platform iOS` for iOS only or `carthage update` for all platforms
+3. Run `carthage update --platform iOS`

 # Usage